buildo/retro/docs/toctoc/guides/token-based-recovery-flow.md

 The flow is implemented by the `TokenBasedRecoveryFlow` class, which exposes these functionalities:

-- `registerSubjectLogin`: registers a `Subject` for recovery, by creating an `AccessToken` in the `AccessTokenDomain`.
+- `registerForRecovery`: registers a `Subject` for recovery, by creating an `AccessToken` in the `AccessTokenDomain`.
 This is typically used when a user begins the password recovery flow.